-What the BIA’s New Administrative Closure Rulings Mean for U Visa and 601A Waiver Applicants in Pennsylvania, New Jersey, and New York
+What the 2026 Administrative Closure Rulings and Rule Vacatur Mean for U Visa and 601A Waiver Applicants in Pennsylvania, New Jersey, and New York

-If you are in removal proceedings and have been counting on administrative closure to give you time to pursue a U visa or a provisional unlawful presence waiver, the rules just changed.
-In two recent decisions, Matter of Ibarra-Vega, 29 I&N Dec.
-476 (BIA 2026), and Matter of Medina-Madrid, 29 I&N Dec.
-514 (BIA 2026), the Board of Immigration Appeals significantly narrowed the circumstances in which an immigration judge can keep a removal case off the active docket while a noncitizen pursues a benefit at U.S. Citizenship and Immigration Services.
-These rulings affect a large number of clients across Pennsylvania, New Jersey, and New York who were waiting on U visa decisions or on I-601A provisional unlawful presence waivers.
-This post explains what changed, what it means in practice, and what steps families should consider right away.
+If you are in removal proceedings and have been counting on administrative closure to give you time to pursue a U visa or a provisional unlawful presence waiver, the ground shifted twice in 2026.
+First, in Matter of Ibarra-Vega, 29 I&N Dec.
+476 (BIA 2026), decided February 27, 2026, and Matter of Medina-Madrid, 29 I&N Dec.
+514 (BIA 2026), decided March 13, 2026, the Board of Immigration Appeals sharply narrowed the circumstances in which an immigration judge should keep a removal case off the active docket while a noncitizen pursues a benefit at U.S. Citizenship and Immigration Services.
+Then a federal court vacated the regulation that both decisions were built on.
+This post was updated in August 2026 to reflect that second change, and it explains where it leaves U visa applicants and I-601A applicants in Pennsylvania, New Jersey, and New York.

 What Administrative Closure Was Used For